Syllabus

 Week 1

-Write a short Bio and post to the class blog... include a photo of your self to be extra friendly!
+Write a short Bio and post to the class blog... include a photo of yourself to be extra friendly!

 Visit the Museum of Computer Art